sea-kg/ctf01d/README.md

 ### terminal0

-Download or upgrade to latest version
+Download or upgrade to the latest version
 ```
 docker pull sea5kg/ctf01d:latest
 ```

-Create the folder with your game:
+Create a folder with your game:
 ```
 $ mkdir ~/my-first-game
 $ cd ~/my-first-game
 ```

-Create the file `~/my-first-game/docker-compose.yml` with content:
+Create a `~/my-first-game/docker-compose.yml` file with the following content:
 ```
 version: '3'